 Raising awareness in society of the significance and role of defence.

-5.1 Ensuring and strengthening the national defence capability, preparedness and resilience
+5.1 Ensuring and strengthening the national defence capability, preparedness and endurance

 The defence capability, readiness and resilience of the Republic of Slovenia are based on the motivation and involvement of citizens in the defence efforts of the country; on a comprehensive process of national defence planning coordinated with NATO and the European Union; on defence planning and upgrading of defence capabilities; on strengthening military forces; on strengthening the resilience of the state and society; and on defence and security (co)operation within the framework of NATO and the European Union.